eyalabraham/docker-services-demo/doc/design.md

 ### Catalog database
 #### Service
 This database holds the list of books available in the library.
 The database stored the book's title and author, as well as a URL to a thumbnail picture.
 Every book in the library has the max count of available copies.
-This count will be compared against the lended count of a book to determine if any are available for further lending.
+This count will be compared against the lend count of a book to determine if any are available for further lending.
 This service is bound to port 5001.

 #### REST end-points